 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Head, Chevron, Charged, Castle, Upon (wreath), Crest, Crowned, Created, Quarterly, Outlined in sable, Dexter, Two, In base, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Masoned, Semi-circular, Issuant from base, Or, Party per pale, Leather, Argent, Rampant, Sable, Sejant, Sinister, Vert, Grasping, Plain tincture, Freehand and One.
+Port and windows, Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Head, Chevron, Charged, Crest, Crowned, Created, Quarterly, Outlined in sable, Dexter, Two, In pale, In base, In saltire, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Masoned, Semi-circular, Mount, Issuant from base, Wavy, Or, Party per pale, Argent, Rampant, Sable, Sinister, Vert, Plain tincture, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,